TabooLib/taboolib/README.md

 + TabooLib is offered under the MIT License, which is a loose open source license.
 + Development speed comes first

 Along with the 6.0 update, we focused more on security and stability.
-The hot-loading system that was so problematic in the previous version has been abandoned, while it significantly reduced the size of the plugin and introduced a centralized plugin manager.
-However, with the advent of updates to Minecraft and a multitude of derivatives of Spigot, this has become problematic.
-So it became clear that a huge update was on the way for v6.0, in which we carefully redesigned every single part of TabooLib.
+The hot-loading system which was problematic in the previous version has been abandoned.
+While it significantly reduced the size of plugins and introduced a centralized plugin manager, with the advent of updates to Minecraft and a multitude of derivatives of Spigot, this has become troublesome.
+So it was a foregone conclusion that a huge update to v6.0 was in order, in which we carefully redesigned every single component of TabooLib.

-Most TabooLib-based plugins are supposed to work across multiple Minecraft versions without special updates. i. e. in most cases, server owners would not need to be concerned about incompatibility of plugins.
+Most TabooLib-based plugins are supposed to work across multiple Minecraft versions without special updates. i.e. in most cases, server owners would not need to be concerned about incompatibility of plugins.
 Even with extensive use of nms code, TabooLib provides several magical tools.

 **Simpler, for example you can quickly register commands using the method provided in TabooLib.**